fbpx

 If you are in any doubt about what should or shouldn’t be included in your lease agreement, you should consult an attorney before either party signs.

-And if you’re just getting started and want to learn more about lease agreements, plus how to navigate finding tenants, collecting rent, and more, we’ve got an e-book and a checklist you can download for free!
+And if you’re just getting started and want to learn more about lease agreements, plus how to navigate finding residents, collecting rent, and more, we’ve got an e-book and a checklist you can download for free!

-Your Tenant is Your Greatest Asset
+Your Resident is Your Greatest Asset

 Want to avoid the hassle of worrying if you’re up to date with local, state, and national laws as a self-managing landlord?
-Having a local property manager (like us) is a great way to remove the risk of neglecting any of your tenant’s rights.
+Having a local property manager (like us) is a great way to remove the risk of neglecting any of your resident’s rights.

 You can inquire about choosing us as your property manager here. >>